Parliament of Morocco: Composition

-The Members of Parliament come from Morocco and the Moroccan-held parts of Western Sahara (under Moroccan law treated as the Southern Provinces).
+Members of parliament come from Morocco and the Moroccan-controlled parts of Western Sahara (the Southern Provinces).

 Reserve power

-Part of the reserve powers, the head of State (in this case the King of Morocco) has the right to dissolve the Parliament.
-In the past, during the "years of lead" under King Hassan II, this right was used extensively, along with suspensions and extensions of terms.
-Thus, until 1997, not a single elected Parliament was able to complete its term under normal circumstances.
+Part of the reserve powers, the King of Morocco, who is head of state, has the right to dissolve the Parliament.
+In the past, during the "years of lead" under King Hassan II, this right was used extensively, along with suspensions and extensions of terms, and a "state of exception" lasting from 1965 through to 1970.
+Thus, until 1997, no elected Parliament was able to complete its term under normal circumstances.

 Role

 The role of Parliament, and the respect of the monarchy for its integrity, has increased considerably since 1999, when Mohammed VI took the throne.
 However, the power of Parliament is still being limited as it is the King who appoints the prime minister and on proposition from the latter, the members of government.

-Current Government

-The current government in Morocco is headed by Aziz Akhannouch in a Coalition Government which include his own party, the National Rally of Independents, the Authenticity and Modernity Party and the Istiqlal Party.
+Since the adoption of the 2011 Constitution, the King is required to appoint a prime minister from the party which wins the most seats following a parliamentary election.